AlexEngelhardt-old/AWS-scripts/README.md

 # Native

-Just execute the preliminary steps above and then run `native-setup.sh` to host a Jupyter Notebook.
+Just execute the preliminary steps above and then run `native-setup-cpu.sh` to host a Jupyter Notebook.

+If you want GPU support, then go through  `native-setup-gpu.sh` script.

 # Docker